dolfly/nmdb/doc/network.rst

 REP_OK
   Depending on the request, this reply does or doesn't have an associated value.
 For *REQ_SET**, *REQ_DEL** and *REQ_CAS** there is no payload.
-But for *REQ_GET* the first 32 bits are the value size, and then the value.
+But for *REQ_GET* the first 32 bits are the value size, and then the value; and for *REQ_INCR* the first 32 bits are the payload size, and then the post-increment value as a signed 64-bit integer in network byte order.

 Reply error codes